Rules of Entry Applicable to the BT Young Scientist & Technology Exhibition 2018 (the “Exhibition”)

 1.2.
 A non–refundable entry fee of €20/£18 per student is required.
 Entries and all associated paperwork must be submitted on-line.
 Postal entries will not be considered.

 A project will not be considered for judging unless payment has been made in full.

 1.3.
-The closing date for receipt of on–line entries is Wednesday 28th of September 2016.
+The closing date for receipt of on–line entries is by midnight on Monday 25th of September 2017 for students and by 5pm on Wednesday 27th of September 2017 for teachers.
 Under no circumstances will late entries be accepted.

 1.5.
 Students can only win the title BT Young Scientist(s) & Technologist(s) of the Year once.
 Previous winners of the title are not eligible to re–enter the competition in subsequent years.